REQUEST FOR PROPOSALS

 The Chapel (Building 12): The 7,316 square foot Chapel was built in 1889 and includes a bell tower and central steeple.
 The wood-frame building was designed by prominent Milwaukee architect Henry C. Koch using the popular shingle style variation of Queen Anne architecture.

-The Governor’s Mansion (Building 39): The 7,488 square foot Governor’s Mansion was built in 1867 and is a two-story formerly residential structure including a finished attic, partially finished basement and a garage.
-It was designed by prominent Milwaukee architect Edward Townsend Mix and over the years has housed local VA Medical Center leadership.
+The Governor’s Mansion (Building 39): The 7,488 square foot Governor’s Mansion was initially built in 1868 and expanded over the years.
+The three-story residential structure features beautiful appointments and updates and includes a partially finished basement and a garage.
+It was designed by prominent Milwaukee architect Edward Townsend Mix and served as the home of local VA Medical Center leadership.
 It is the oldest standing building on the historic campus.

 The announcement comes on the heels of the successful rehabilitation and reuse of six Soldiers Home buildings, including the iconic Old Main, into 101 housing units for homeless and at-risk veterans.